KingSora/OverlayScrollbars/README.md

 ## Initialization

+The initialization of `OverlayScrollbars` is explicit _per element_.
+Only the scrollbars of the element the plugin was initialized on will be changed.
+Scrollbars of child elements will remain unchanged unless the plugin is also initialized on them.

 You can initialize either directly with an `Element` or with an `Object` where you have more control over the initialization process.

 ```js